willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 second layer, and that the filters are in the first layer of the temporal network are mostly homogenous across the temporal dimension of the input.

-In [@sec:] we generated attention map sequences for each clip in the test set for both network streams^[made available on YouTube] and qualitatively analysed a selection of the attention map sequences to infer features learnt by the network noting pathologies where present.
-We note that the attention map sequences produced by contrastive EBP tend to suffer from *jitter* where similar frames produce considerably different attention maps, we quantify this using L2-jitter showing that this is the case for spatial network stream trained on UCF101.
+In [@sec:ebp-evaluation] we generated attention map sequences for each clip in the test set for both network streams^[made available on YouTube] and qualitatively analysed a selection of the attention map sequences to infer features learnt by the network noting pathologies where present in [@sec:ebp-evaluation:qualitative].

+We note that the attention map sequences produced by contrastive EBP tend to suffer from *jitter* where similar frames produce considerably different attention maps, we quantify this using L2-jitter showing a significant difference for the spatial network stream trained on UCF101 in [@sec:ebp-evaluation:jitter].

-In [@sec:] we performed an analysis of the quality of generated attention maps by comparing the attention map peak to centre of gaze acting a proxy variable for the action location.
+In [@sec:ebp-evaluation:gaze] we performed an analysis of the quality of generated attention maps by comparing the attention map peak to centre of gaze acting a proxy variable for the action location.
 We reported the distribution of distances for each network stream and EBP type, also providing a further breakdown by clip location for BEOID.

 **Contribution summary**: